misken/base_v_tidy/readme.md

 I do bring it to the students attention that while some models conform to “standards” (such as having a `predict` method), there can be much variation in how different modeling packages expose their API and this can be a challenge.
-Tools like caret and its “successor”, tidymodels can really help address this challenge.
+Tools like caret and its “successor”, tidymodels, can really help address this challenge.
 In the Python world, the popularity of scikit-learn is partially due to its consistent API and one stop shop approach to building predictive modeling.

 In addition, tools like pipelines in sckit-learn or workflows in tidymodels can help modelers avoid things like leaking training data